After enjoying years of steady growth, your business suddenly sees your customer satisfaction scores sinking. What happened?

 ICICI Bank, one of India’s largest banks, has deployed RPA in over 200 functions across its organization, including in retail banking, foreign exchange, trade, and HR management.
 Customer-facing bots process remittances and research loan choices, while internal company bots sort and route customer emails based on criteria like transaction status.
 Deploying RPA has cut ICICI’s customer response time by up to 60%, and some cases, has decreased the error rate to virtually zero.

-11. Anomaly Detection for Reducing Fraud
+11. Decision Support Systems for Reducing Customer Fraud

 In order to protect consumers, credit card companies will decline transactions if they appear to be fraudulent.
 Unfortunately, these decision support systems often err on the side of over-protection and decline legitimate transactions.